ReVanced/revanced-patcher/docs/2_2_1_fingerprinting.md

 Be careful if making more than 1 modification to the same method.
 Adding/removing instructions to a method can cause fingerprint match indexes to no longer be correct.
 The simplest solution is to modify the target method from the last match index to the first.
+Another solution is after modifying the target method to then call `clearMatch()` followed by `match()`, and then the instruction match indexes are up to date and correct.

 Modifying the example above to also change the code `return parameter2 != 1337;` into: `return false;`: